What is an Insolvency Practitioner?

 - Offer advice and guidance to directors and stakeholders of insolvent or otherwise financially distressed companies, and once appointed:

 - then negotiate with creditors, arrange valuation and disposal of assets, and ensure outstanding company matters remain dealt with per the Insolvency Act 1986:

 - HMRC Time to Pay.

-IPs assist with the closure of solvent companies, ensuring cash extraction from the profitable business in a cost-effective way.
-The process is known as a Members’ Voluntary Liquidation (MVL).
+IPs assist with the closure of solvent companies, ensuring cash extraction from the profitable business in a cost-effective way—the process, known as a Members’ Voluntary Liquidation (MVL).